AdaCore/startup-gen/gpr2ld/README.md

 You must call it with the gpr file as a command line argument.

+In order to generate the interrupt vector, we need a separate GPR file that will describe it.
+You must import it from the main GPR file used for the specs.

 Options:
-        -o ARG : Arg isthe directory in which the generated files will be put.
+        -o ARG : Arg is the directory in which the generated files will be put.